Hope of Israel Ministries (Church of YEHOVAH):

 Comment: The word "forever" can mean "long duration," "long time" -- not necessarily forever without end or interruption!
 Also, the throne or David's ruling line was cast down to the ground, but not the "office" or the "job opening," if you will. "....You have made his glory cease, and cast his throne down to the ground."
 YEHOVAH God's promise to David was that there would always be someone [a descendant] ABLE to sit on the throne (fill the office) if YEHOVAH purposed to "rebuild its ruins" and "set it up" again.
 However, Amos makes it clear that this would not happen until the return of the Messiah.
 This is an important distinction!
 The Bible DOES SAY that when the Messiah comes, YEHOVAH God will RE-establish it in HIM [THE MESSIAH] forever.
 In the meantime, there is an INTERREGNUM..

 3) "What if Solomon, or the children of Israel, disobey?
 Would that cancel this covenant?
-Verses 14-15 [of II Sam.
-7] plainly say that if they commit iniquity, God will chasten them WITH THE ROD OF MEN, but will NOT break this covenant.
+Verses 14-15 [of II Samuel 7] plainly say that if they commit iniquity, God will chasten them WITH THE ROD OF MEN, but will NOT break this covenant.
 The throne shall go on forever just the same!"

 Comment: In Psalm 89 YEHOVAH God says, "If his [David's] sons forsake My laws and do not walk in My judgments, if they break My statutes and do not keep My commandments, then I will visit their iniquity with stripes.
 Nevertheless in My loving kindness I will not UTTERLY take from him, nor allow My faithfulness to fail."
 The fact that YEHOVAH God said He would not UTTERLY take away from David indicates that He was going to take SOMETHING away from David.
 What was this "something" YEHOVAH was going to take from him?
-I Kings 11 explains: "Therefore the Lord said to Solomon, 'Because you have done this, and have not kept My covenant and My statutes, which I have commanded you.
-I will surely TEAR THE KINGDOM AWAY FROM YOU and give it to your servant....However I WILL NOT TEAR AWAY THE WHOLE KINGDOM, but I will give one tribe to your son FOR THE SAKE OF MY SERVANT DAVID, and FOR THE SAKE OF JERUSALEM WHICH I HAVE CHOSEN."
-(Verses 9-13)
+I Kings 11 explains:

 Later, in verse 36, YEHOVAH says, "And to his son I will give one tribe, that My servant David may always have a LAMP BEFORE ME IN JERUSALEM, the city which I have chosen for Myself, to put My name there."
 When King Zedekiah was dethroned and taken captive to Babylon to die there, THE LAMP WAS EXTINGUISHED.
 YEHOVAH God, however, did not abandon His covenant with David -- He merely held rulership on the throne IN ABEYANCE "until he comes who has the legal right [the Messiah]."
 "Yeshua the Messiah, THE 'SON OF DAVID,' was heir to that throne FOREVER.
 Thus 'THE LAMP' of David will never go out.
 Yeshua is therefore an EVERLASTING LAMP as the one who possesses the Kingdom FOREVER."

 YEHOVAH God certainly DID NOT break the covenant with David because David kept his end of the agreement until death!
 This was not true in the case of Solomon.
-Solomon fell into apostacy and, as a result, his line was cast down to the ground.
+Solomon fell into apostasy and, as a result, his line was cast down to the ground.
 The "office" or the "job" was still open, remember, but there was no one qualified to fill it in Jerusalem.
 Because of YEHOVAH's loving kindness and because of Jerusalem, YEHOVAH did not carry out the penalty for breaking the covenant until the fall of Jerusalem to the Babylonians.
 The throne DID NOT go on forever -- it's held in ABEYANCE until the return of the Messiah and therefore still exists in principle.

 4) "Notice particularly, in case of disobedience, God will NOT take the throne away as he took it from Saul.
 How did He take it from Saul?
 Saul's dynasty ended!
 No son of Saul ever sat on the throne.
 But Solomon's dynasty would not end.
 The punishment for disobedience would be chastening at the hands of MEN."